Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Conclusion and discussion

 Through simulation studies we showed that for a number of extreme value models swCRPS works in a similar way as the SCRPS does for full data sets.
 In particular, the mean and variability of score differences remain similar when scale parameters are changed, and average scores over random variables with different scales keep the relative error in scale parameter estimation approximately equal.
 These properties can be important, for example when evaluating weather models that operate on different scales at different spatial locations, such as temperature, water levels, or rainfall amounts at different measuring stations.

 As an example, we used different scores to evaluate five models on annual maximum rainfall data in the Northeastern USA.
-The comparison led to similar conclusion for all scores, with the best tested model being a PGEV model with a temperature-wise trend in the frequency parameter.
+The comparison led to similar conclusion for all scores, with the best tested model being a PGEV model with a temperature-wise trend in the frequency parameter, meaning that for this case study we come to the same conclusion when only considering the tail of the distribution.
+This was not the case for the particle matter application, where focusing on high values changed the model ranking.

 It should be noted that scale dependence can sometimes be preferred, as mentioned in \citep{Bolin2022LocalRulesCustom}.
 In such situations, the wCRPS would likely be a better choice than the swCRPS.
 However, we believe that such situations are rare for typical applications in extremes.
 Moreover, the $LS_q$ seems to have the best power, as expected, but this score might not be possible to compute for more complicated models.
 In such cases the swCRPS can be a good alternative.